 - Yoga.
 I am not suggesting a miserable, hard yoga pose you hate.
 Let’s see, would I want to do the splits or eat this chocolate cake?
 My answer would definitely be the cake.
 I am suggesting a nourishing pose that you love.
 Be gentle and nice to yourself.
 Try a child’s pose or legs up the wall.
 Whatever pose feels good to you.
 Imagine and visualize the good things the pose is doing for your body, mind, and soul.

 - Drink a glass of water (try it with a quality essential oil).
-According to Dr. Axe, https://draxe.com/grapefruit-essential-oil/, grapefruit essential oil https://www.doterra.com/US/en/p/grapefruit-oil helps curb sugar cravings.
-It also helps with depression.
-There are many reasons why this glass of water with the essential oil will help reduce binge eating.
-Drinking water helps you stay hydrated, think clearer, and make better decisions.
-The essential oil just boosts these benefits.
-It will naturally help you feel less depressed, more upbeat, and ready to do something to make your life better.
+Drinking water helps you stay hydrated, think clearer, and make healthier decisions.
+Add one to two drops of quality grapefruit essential oil to your water to support a healthy metabolism.
+It will naturally help you feel more upbeat, and ready to do something to make your life better.
 Doterra is my favorite essential oil company, and I am a wellness advocate for them.
 The reason I decided to represent this company is because of my struggles finding a quality essential oil until I found this amazing company.
 You cannot trust the essential oils you buy in the store, because oftentimes they are synthetic.
 To get these quality oils at a wholesale price 25% off, click here, to become a wholesale costumer (or contact me for more info).
 They also have an amazing metabolic blend called “slim and sassy” and I have had clients have amazing results with this.
 Again, we are creating space between you and the binge.

 - Sit, breath deeply, and smell Balance (or something else yummy and healthy).
 While we are on the topic of essential oils, Doterra has another amazing blend called, Balance.
-This blend helps balance your emotions, and it is an all time favorite of everyone!
-I won’t get into the research behind it here, but just know this is all based on research and science.
+This blend promotes a whole-body sense of relaxation, and it can evoke feelings of tranquility and balance.
 Smell is the only sense that goes directly to our brain.
 I used to tell clients to smell yummy smelly lotion to get back into their bodies.
 But now I know those lotions on the market have a lot of chemicals and hormones in them.
 So while it helped to temporarily stop the binge, I don’t believe it helped their health in the long run.
 The time for these band aid treatments are over.
 We are now wiser to our bodies needs and our environment.
 Smell something that is healthy, natural, and that brings you back into your body!
 Maybe it is flowers or herbs you grow in your garden!
 Get happy with your nose!
 You will feel more grounded, and less attached to the binge or food.

 You are not your problem with binge eating.
 Separate yourself from the binge.
 Look at it with curiosity.
 Take the shame out of it.
 It is serving a purpose for you.
 It’s just time to find a healthier way to fullfil that need.
 What do you want?
 Freedom?
 Balance?
 It’s yours.
 It may take time, but it’s totally worth it.